 DARMSTADT, Germany — The European Space Agency (ESA) orbited its Swarm Earth-observation mission atop a Russian Rockot launcher Nov.
 22, sending a trio of research satellites 500 km (300 mi.) above the planet’s surface to study the magnetic field that protects it from cosmic radiation and charged particles in the solar wind.
 Liiftoff occurred at 7:02 a.m.
 EST from the Plesetsk Cosmodrome in northern Russia.
 At 100 min. after launch, ESA confirmed the three identical spacecraft were ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Europe Lofts Magnetic-Field Monitoring Mission On Russian Rockot".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Europe Lofts Magnetic-Field Monitoring Mission On Russian Rockot".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.